pvs9/clients-repo/README.md

-## Test project
+## php-test-task

-A PSR12 and PHPStan level 7 compliant test project
+A PSR12 and PHPStan level 7 compliant test project with PHP 8 and Laravel 8 providing functionality:

+* Full JWT token auth lifecycle via REST API
+* Full CRUD (except create) for `Client` model
+* `Client` list search, filters and sorting
+* Test coverage using `Pest` for clients list
+* Postman collection is applied in project root

-#### Запуск проекта
+#### Project setup

-**Если у тебя не поднят Docker - Почему ты еще в разработке** **Если у тебя стоит Laravel Sail - начинай со второго пункта**
+**Docker and Laravel Sail are required to start**

-1. Установи зависимости `composer install`
+1. Install dependencies via `composer install`
-2. Подготовь `.env` файл
+2. Prepare a valid `.env` file
-3. Запусти контейнеры `sail up -d` или `./vendor/bin/sail up -d`
+3. Run containers via `sail up -d` or `./vendor/bin/sail up -d`
-4. `sail artisan migrate:fresh` или `./vendor/bin/sail artisan migrate:fresh`
+4. `sail artisan migrate:fresh` or `./vendor/bin/sail artisan migrate:fresh` to run needed migrations

-#### Тесты
+#### Tests

-Для тестов используется свежая оболочка над PHPUnit - Pest.
-В качестве примера покрыл тестами список клиентов

-Для запуска тестов:
+For writing tests I used Pest - a new extension library for PHPunit Just as an example I covered clients list feature with tests.

+To run tests use:
-`sail artisan test` или `./vendor/bin/sail artisan test`
+`sail artisan test` or `./vendor/bin/sail artisan test`

-Для запуска Coverage:
+To run tests in coverage mode use:
-`sail artisan test --coverage` или `./vendor/bin/sail artisan test --coverage`
+`sail artisan test --coverage` or `./vendor/bin/sail artisan test --coverage`